 2. When the dough forms, pinch off small fistfuls to shape into flattened rounds, similar to the shape and size of a cookie.
 Press your dinosaur toy into the dough.

 Tip: Some dinosaur toys are curved to show the dinosaur in action, especially those with a long tail.
 Try pressing the dinosaur into the dough as evenly as you can at first, and then lift it up to see any areas that left a shallow mark.
 Press the toy down again into the dough, concentrating on the shallow section so you get a better fossil.

 3. Repeat step two with each dinosaur.
 The dough should yield about six fossil disks.

-4. Bake at 200 degrees until your fossil is dry.
-The amount of time needed to bake depends on size and thickness; thin flat fossils may only take 45-60 minutes, thicker fossils can take 2-3 hours or more.
+4. Bake at 200 degrees until your fossils are dry.
+The amount of time needed to bake depends on size and thickness; thin, flat fossils may only take 45-60 minutes, and thicker fossils can take 2-3 hours or more.